vicentetorresr/vicentetorresr/README.md

 # 👋 Hi there!
 I'm Vicente Torres

-- 🌍 I'm a 25-year-old developer from Chile, passionate about clean code, creative problem solving, and building meaningful software.
+- 🌍 I'm a 25-year-old developer from Chile, passionate about solutions, creative problem solving, and building meaningful software.

 - 💼 I mainly work as a Full-Stack Developer, with a strong focus on Backend Development.